kombucha-js/react-rerenderers/README.md

  🍎 3.
 You can Implement Model-View Controller in a Simpler Way
 -------------------------------------------------------------------

-In the previous section, we have seen that states are acutually able to be stored outside hooks/components.
+In the previous section, we have seen that states are actually able to be stored outside hooks/components.
 And we also have seen that, by using useRerenderers() hook, it is able to manually invoke the rebuilding process of React Virtual DOM Tree.